 Table 1.
-Components of the P73N2M0B0.2P0 that are additional to the Hardware Security Target P73N2M0B0.200
+Components of the TOE related to the Services Software

-Туре Name Release Form of Delivery Services Software Flash Services Software 1.9.0 Binary Services NVM Services Framework Software image file encoded in Intel HEX format, stored to the Service Flash memory area of the die Documents Services User Guidance Manual [34] PDF document Flash Services API [35] PDF document Services Framework API [36] PDF document
+Туре Name Release Form of Delivery Services Software Flash Services Software 1.9.14 Binary Services NVM Services Framework Software image file encoded in Intel HEX format, stored to the Service Flash memory area of the die Documents Services User Manual, API and Operational Guidance [34] PDF document

 Table 2.
-Components of the P73N2M0B0.2C0 that are additional to P73N2M0B0.2P0
+Components of the TOE related to the Crypto Library

 Туре Name Release Form of Delivery

 Crypto Library The Crypto Library consists of an entire set of individual Library Components, each providing an individual release version given below, that can be identified as decribed in [12] Crypto Library Components are: 1.0.8 Binary Crypto Library NVM image file encoded in Intel HEX format, stored to the Shared Flash memory area of the die

 libphClRsa.a 0x0100

 libphClRsaKg.a 0x0107

-libphClEccGfp.a 0x0010

-libphClEcdaa.a 0x0004

-libphClSha.a 0x0000

-libphClSecSha.a 0x0000

-libphClSha3.a 0x0000

-libphClSecSha3.a 0x0000

-libphClRng.a 0x0100

-phClRngHealthTest.a 0x0100

-libphClUtils.a 0x0100

-phClUtilsAsym.a 0x0100

-libphClSymCfg.a 0x0100

-libphClHmac.a 0x0000

-libphClKoreanSeed.a ^[1] 0x0000

-libphClFelica.a ^[1] 0x0005

-libphClOscca.a ^[1] SM2: 0x0003 SM3: 0x0000 SM4: 0x0000

-Documents User Guidance Manual [12] PDF document

-User Manual: RSA [20] PDF document

-User Manual: RSA Key Generation [21] PDF document

-User Manual: ECC over GF(p) [22] PDF document